ACM40960/project-NingZhang22/README.md

 ## 2.3 Time Consumption

 The method Archimede has the best efficiency.
+It should be pointed out that the time complexity of the Archimedes algorithm used here is O(log(N)).
 Integral-D and Integral-F also have good efficiency when N<10e04.
 However, the consumptions for the two methods grow significantly as N get larger than 10e04.

 ![image](plot/comparison/comparison_time.jpeg)